Oriana Wilson: Personal life

 The loss of her husband was a blow to her faith, though she maintained it until the death of her brother during the Battle of the Somme.
 She did not remarry and had no children.

 In New Zealand, she maintained a correspondence with poet Ursula Bethell.

 In published works

 In 2013, Katherine MacInnes published a book about Wilson entitled Love and Death and Mrs Bill: a play about Oriana, wife of Polar explorer Edward Wilson.

+In popular culture

+Wilson was portrayed by Anne Firth in the 1948 film Scott of the Antarctic, and by Sue Robinson in the 1985 television serial The Last Place on Earth.